Projects

 The CJEU is probably the world’s most influential international court, functioning in many respects as a federal supreme court.

-Yet little research exists on how judges enter the Court and how its internal organization affects decision making.
+Yet little research exists on how judges enter the Court and how its internal organization affects decision making

 Decision makers in the European Parliament (EP)